Attila (rock band): Attila (album)

 The track "Amplifier Fire, Part 1 (Godzilla)" later appeared on Joel's 2005 box set My Lives.

+In 2025, two songs, "Wonder Woman" & "Holy Moses", from the Attila album would make their way onto the 2025 soundtrack for the Bioflick "And So It Goes".

 Reception

-Stephen Thomas Erlewine of AllMusic wrote that "Attila undoubtedly is the worst album released in the history of rock & roll — hell, the history of recorded music itself.
+Stephen Thomas Erlewine of AllMusic wrote that "Attila undoubtedly is the worst album released in the history of rock & roll—hell, the history of recorded music itself.
 There have been many bad ideas in rock, but none match the colossal stupidity of Attila."

 Julian Cope described the album as "an extremely entertaining joke that Billy wasn't in on.
 But I've gotta say, I dug his trip, and the record still puts me in a good mood every time."